JHJORE/NeRF_in_Ue5/README.md

 The following technologies can be relevant for exploration, unfortunately, we did not get to explore them.

 ### Luma
-Expensive.
+It was too expensive for us to test.
 We don't think it will work as well with rooms as it does with objects and we don't know how of if it works with Unreal Engine.

 ### PolyCam
 No one had IOS so we couldn't test it.
 Seems interesting to not have to use colmap, you can save a lot of time.